 Picnic Pavilions are available for Rental

 Truxtun Park has three (3) picnic pavilions available for rent year round.
 Groups of 10 or more must obtain a permit in advance.
 The maximum size group the pavilions will accommodate is 50 people.
 Pavilions are rented on a first come, first serve basis.
 For the safety and enjoyment for all park users, moon bounces nor amplified music are not permitted.
 Parks/pavilions close at sunset, therefore groups must vacate before that time.
+The cost to rent a picnic pavilion is $75 per day for City of Annapolis residents and $125 per day for non-residents (effective July 1, 2013).
 To reserve a pavilion, contact the Annapolis Recreation and Parks Department PMRC (273 Hilltop Lane) or call 410.263.7958.
 Payment is required into order to hold your reservation.

 Truxtun Park Boat Ramp